-Montenegro: The dispute between two energy companies20.
-March 2015. / SEE Energy News
+Montenegro: The dispute between two energy companies, SEE Energy News

 From the beginning of the year, Aluminum Plant Podgorica (KAP) consumes electricity received from the Montenegrin electrical transmission system (CGES) for “system’s balancing”.
 However, it is not known who and whether will pay for the electricity to the supplier “Electric Power Industry”.